Entropy-based models to randomize real-world hypergraphs: Results

-Let us, now, consider the set of properties composing the so-called \emph{confusion matrix} (see also Appendix E).
-They are known as the \emph{true positive rate} (TPR), i.e. the percentage of 1s correctly recovered by a given method and whose expected value reads
+Let us, now, consider the set of indices constituting the so-called \emph{confusion matrix} (see also Section~\ref{app:conf} of the Appendix).
+They are intended to quantify the capability of a given network model in reproducing microscopic properties such as the position of $1$s and $0$s by explicitly comparing their empirical location with the one expected under the chosen model.
+They are named \emph{true positive rate} (TPR), i.e. the percentage of $1$s correctly recovered by a given method, whose expected value reads

-the \emph{specificity} (SPC), i.e. the percentage of 0s correctly recovered by a given method and whose expected value reads
+\emph{specificity} (SPC), i.e. the percentage of 0s correctly recovered by a given method, whose expected value reads

-the \emph{positive predictive value} (PPV), i.e. the percentage of 1s correctly recovered by a given method with respect to the total number of 1s predicted by it and whose expected value reads
+\emph{positive predictive value} (PPV), i.e. the percentage of $1$s correctly recovered by a given method with respect to the total number of $1$s predicted by it, whose expected value reads